 WESTFIELD Business School Miami

 4005 NW 114th Ave Suite 11

 Miami, Fl.
 33178

 Ph/Fax 305-456-0289

 More information about required documents and how to obtain them may be found at the Business

 School Website, westfield.education

-All these documents must be received in the Business School Florida Campus within three months of

-the start of the program.
-In case of failure to comply with these requirements, the student
+All these documents must be received in WBS offices beforethe start of the program.
+In case of

-will not be able to obtain his / her degree.
+failure to comply with these requirements, the student will not be able to obtain his / her

-Programs of Study - Program Outlines

-Course Prefixes

-DCG Management Accounting

-DCM Commercial and Marketing

-DFI Financial

-DGL Strategy and Business Policy

-DLC Local Development

-DPT Process and Technology

-DRH Management and Leadership

-ESE Economics
+degree.

-Course Numbering System

-All courses are assigned a course code.
+Programs of Study - Program Outlines Course Prefixes ACG Accounting - General FIN Finance MAN Management MNA Management - Applied MKA Marketing - Applied Course Numbering System All courses are assigned a course code.
 The prefix identifies the area of study (see above) and the course number identifies the difficulty level of the course.
 The second number identifies knowledge required or expected inside the area being taught, with regards to the third digit, it implies the different courses in the same academic specialty area.

-Master of Business Administration (MBA)

-Program Objective

-Specific Learning Objectives

-- Strategic Leadership: Elaborate decisions and action plans based on data analysis and complex business situation diagnosis, composing a holistic understanding of human, political and cultural contexts

-- 2. Human Leadership: Articulate a life project with a personal learning plan, management competences development plan, and leadership development plan

-- 3. Triple bottom line thinking: Generate a corporate strategy with positive impact in terms of profitability, the environment and the community

-- 4. Holistic vision: Build a general perspective of business and the different fields necessary to become a senior manager, being aware of the implications of any business decision, and the position of their counterparts in other business areas
+Master of Business Administration (MBA) Program Objective Specific Learning Objectives - Strategic Leadership: Elaborate decisions and action plans based on data analysis and complex business situation diagnosis, composing a holistic understanding of human, political and cultural contexts - 2.
+Human Leadership: Articulate a life project with a personal learning plan, management competences development plan, and leadership development plan - 3.
+Triple bottom line thinking: Generate a corporate strategy with positive impact in terms of profitability, the environment and the community - 4.
+Holistic vision: Build a general perspective of business and the different fields necessary to become a senior manager, being aware of the implications of any business decision, and the position of their counterparts in other business areas Program Description The MBA program features as general learning objective to generate business administration and vision providing a holistic and integrated approach, taking into consideration the strategic business units, as well as positive impact in terms of profitability, the environment and the community Entrance - Admission Requirements Students must have a bachelor's degree and/or hold an engineering degree.

-Program Description

-The MBA program is designed to generate business administration and vision providing a holistic and integrated approach, taking into consideration the strategic business units, as well as positive impact in terms of profitability, the environment and the community

-Entrance - Admission Requirements

-Students must have a bachelor's degree and/or hold an engineering degree.

 They must complete an Application Form and send all the other documents required.
 The application form can be accessed on line at (westfield.education).
-The programs are taught entirely in Spanish.
+The programs are taught entirely in Spanish and English.
+Students may choose between the Spanish and English version of each course.